-The Policy will adhere to the restrictions specified under the Pension Benefits Act (Ontario), Regulation 909 of the Revised Regulations of Ontario 1990, and the Income Tax Act (Canada), all as amended from time to time, and with any restrictions imposed by the Government of Canada.
+The Policy will adhere to the restrictions specified under the Pension Benefits Act (Ontario), Regulation 909 of the Revised Regulations of Ontario 1990, including Schedule III of the Pension Benefits Standards Regulations, 1985 (Canada), and the Income Tax Act (Canada), all as amended from time to time, and with any restrictions imposed by the Government of Canada.

 Additionally, this Policy places a prohibition on investments in tobacco companies.
 A tobacco company is defined as one that derives 10% or more of its revenue from tobacco products.
 This restriction also applies to pooled funds where 10% or more of the pool is, or is likely to be, invested in tobacco stocks.